Bedlam Series: Men's basketball

-Since 1916, Oklahoma has led the all-time series record in men's basketball with a record of 134-106.
-The Sooners have won 19 of the last 36 meetings.
-However, the Cowboys have gone 11-5 against the Sooners since the end of Travis Ford's tenure as head coach.
+Since 1916, Oklahoma has led the all-time series record in men's basketball with a record of 135–106.
+The Sooners have won 20 of the last 37 meetings.
+However, the Cowboys have gone 11–6 against the Sooners since the end of Travis Ford's tenure as head coach.
 The Sooners swept the Cowboys in 2018–2019, giving Oklahoma its seventh Bedlam sweep since 2006, including the 2013–2014, 2014–2015 and 2015–2016 regular season Bedlam series.
-Oklahoma State has swept three times in that span, during the 2016–2017, 2020-2021 and 2022-2023 regular seasons.
-The two teams have met seven times in the Big 12 tournament, where the Cowboys have gone 6-1 against the Sooners.
+Oklahoma State has swept three times in that span, during the 2016–2017, 2020–2021 and 2022–2023 regular seasons.
+The two teams have met seven times in the Big 12 tournament, where the Cowboys have gone 6–1 against the Sooners.
+The Sooners have swept the Cowboys most recently in the 2024 season in both meetings, with the most recent being by a buzzer beater three-pointer.
+After Oklahoma left the Big 12 to become an SEC member starting with the 2024–25 collegiate athletic season, in September 2024, the Sooners and Cowboys announced an agreement to continue the series as a non-conference matchup starting that year, beginning with a neutral venue game held in December 2024 at the Paycom Center in Oklahoma City.

-Ice Hockey

-The Bedlam Series took to the ice rink for the first time in 2022.
-The Oklahoma State ice hockey club had gone defunct in recent years, but was revived thanks to a grassroots effort from students.
-The inaugural game between the two ACHA clubs was played on November 4, 2022 at the Arctic Edge Arena in Edmond, Oklahoma, resulting in a 6-3 victory for the Sooners.
-The Cowboys won the following night 5-4 in OT at the BOK Center.
-The games were broadcast live on Black Dog Hockey, an independent streaming service that partners with many ACHA clubs.
-The series is tied 1-1.

 Wrestling

 Oklahoma State holds a lopsided advantage in the schools' wrestling rivalry, the original "Bedlam Series."
-The Cowboys wrestling program currently holds a 149–27–10 record against the Sooners, which is all the more remarkable considering that both schools have long been national powers in wrestling.
+Wrestling Bedlam began in 1920.
+Football Bedlam began in 1904.
+The Cowboys wrestling program currently holds a 152–27–10 record against the Sooners, which is all the more remarkable considering that both schools have long been national powers in wrestling.
 Oklahoma has won seven team national championships in its history, while Oklahoma State's wrestling program has a record thirty-four team national titles.
-Oklahoma State has earned 143 individual NCAA titles and 483 All-American honors compared to Oklahoma’s 67 individual championships and 277 All-Americans.
+Oklahoma State has earned 145 individual NCAA titles and 492 All-American honors compared to Oklahoma's 67 individual championships and 278 All-Americans.

+Oklahoma will continue to wrestle in the Big 12 even after all its other sports join the SEC.
+The SEC has not sponsored wrestling since the early 1980s; the only other SEC member with a wrestling program is former Big 8/Big 12 rival Missouri, which returned to the Big 12 for the sport in 2021.

+Baseball

+Oklahoma State holds the all time Bedlam record in baseball 189-160.
+The first meeting of the two teams was in 1935 which resulted in a 9-6 win for OU.
+OSU did not win their first game in baseball against OU until 1937.
+In the final Big 12 conference baseball game between the two schools, Oklahoma State defeated Oklahoma 9–3 to win the 2024 Big 12 tournament.